 Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

-While Ghana has strong historical ties to Britain (and to a lesser extent with Europe generally) as a result of its former colonial relationship and geographical proximity, there is a strong – and increasing – appreciation for U.S. made goods and U.S. culture in general.
-Many Ghanaians have a strong interest and business and families ties in the United States and enjoy the opportunity to meet Americans in either a business or personal setting.
+While Ghana has strong historical ties to Britain (and to a lesser extent, with Europe generally), there is a strong – and increasing – appreciation for U.S. made goods and American culture.
+Many Ghanaians have a strong interest as well as business and family ties in the United States and enjoy the opportunity to meet Americans in either a business or personal setting.

 The following is a list of major newspapers and business journals:

 - Daily Graphic

 The Daily Graphic and Ghanaian Times are state-owned daily newspapers and have the largest circulation base, while the other publications listed above are privately owned and circulate mainly in metropolitan areas.
 Ghanaians own more than 10 million television sets and over 17 million radios.
 There are several free-on-air television networks currently broadcasting in Accra (GTV, TV3, Metro TV, TV Africa, Citi TV, Crystal TV, E-TV, Net2 and GHOne) and over 20 pay-per-view networks re-broadcast by satellite.
 There are also over 120 FM radio stations and three short-wave stations.

 Ghanaians are increasingly media savvy and accustomed to advertising across a full range of media.
 In addition to television, Internet, print and radio, point of sale advertising and outdoor posters are also common.
 The popularity of trade shows is also growing and can sometimes be a useful means of reaching consumers.